YoanaIvanova/suppliestracker-reactjs/README.md

 # Supplies Tracker Front-end

 A PoC front-end for an app that tracks the availability of different types of supplies.
 Originally intended for art supplies, but can be used for anything.
+A demo can be seen live at: [https://yoanaivanova.github.io/suppliestracker-reactjs](https://yoanaivanova.github.io/suppliestracker-reactjs)

 ![ST_Collection_List](https://github.com/YoanaIvanova/suppliestracker-reactjs/assets/15999515/d0a8cc2d-e4aa-4248-8633-edbd8e45b8bc)